stilldavid/userland-book/literary_environment/index.md

 and stupid in more ways than it is possible to easily summarize.
 It's also an incredibly powerful and expressive piece of software.

-{some sort of ADVENTURE derail here}
+Have you ever played a text-based adventure game or MUD, of the kind that describes a setting and takes commands for movement and so on?
+Readers of a certain age and temperament might recognize the opening of Crowther & Woods' _Adventure_, the great-granddaddy of text adventure games:

+    YOU ARE STANDING AT THE END OF A ROAD BEFORE A SMALL BRICK BUILDING.
+    AROUND YOU IS A FOREST.
+A SMALL STREAM FLOWS OUT OF THE BUILDING ANd DOWN A GULLY.

+    > GO EAST

+    YOU ARE INSIDE A BUILDING, A WELL HOUSE FOR A LARGE SPRING.

+    THERE ARE SOME KEYS ON THE GROUND HERE.

+    THERE IS A SHINY BRASS LAMP NEARBY.

+    THERE IS FOOD HERE.

+    THERE IS A BOTTLE OF WATER HERE.

-You can think of the shell as a kind of environment you inhabit, the same way your character might inhabit an adventure game or a MUD.
+In much the same way, you can think of the shell as a kind of environment you inhabit, the same way your character might inhabit an adventure game.
 Or as a sort of vehicle for getting around inside of computers.
-The difference is that instead of navigating around virtual rooms and hallways with commands like `GO WEST`, you navigate between directories by typing commands like `cd documents`.
+The difference is that instead of navigating around virtual rooms and hallways with commands like `LOOK` and `EAST`, you navigate between directories by typing commands like `ls` and `cd notes`:

+    $ ls
+    code  Downloads  notes  p1k3  photos  scraps  userland-book
+    $ cd notes
+    $ ls
+    notes.txt  sparkfun  TODO.txt

+`ls` lists files.
+Some files are directories, which means they can contain other files, and you can step inside of them by typing `cd` (for **c**hange **d**irectory).

 In the Macintosh and Windows world, directories have been called "folders" for a long time now.
-This isn't the _worst_ metaphor for what's really going on, and it's so pervasive by now that it's not worth fighting about.
-It's also not exactly a _great_ metaphor, since computer filesystems aren't structured very much like the filing cabinets of yore.
-A directory acts a lot like a container, but for most purposes in the modern context it's an infinitely expandable one which may contain nested sub-spaces much larger than itself.
+This isn't the _worst_ metaphor for what's going on, and it's so pervasive by now that it's not worth fighting about.
+It's also not exactly a _great_ metaphor, since computer filesystems aren't built very much like the filing cabinets of yore.
+A directory acts a lot like a container of some sort, but it's an infinitely expandable one which may contain nested sub-spaces much larger than itself.
+Directories are frequently like the TARDIS: Bigger on the inside.

 When you're in the shell, you have many tools at your disposal - programs that can be used on many different files, or chained together with other programs.